-1. Provincial Employees Community Services
+the Provincial Employees Community Services

-Fund (PECSF) - This entity is a small
+Fund - This entity is a small charitable

-charitable employee trust that collects
+employee trust that collects donations from

-donations from provincial employees and
+provincial employees and distributes them to

-distributes them to charities in B.C.
-We
+charities in B.C.
+We conduct a review of this

-conduct a review of PECSF's annual financial
+entity's annual financial statements and, to

-statements, for which no fee is charged, to

-support the charity.
+support the charity, charge no fee.